StaryNight0-0/StaryNight0-0/README.md

 Hi, I am Dan, a game programmer based in the UK.

 I currently have a heavy interest in graphics programming and game AI programming.
+My main engine is Unreal.

 ## Projects
 [The Old Ones Arena](https://ghrothgames.itch.io/the-old-ones-arena) --   An Eldritch based split screen experience were you battle to the centre through hordes of monsters, gathering upgrades and then battling it out against your opponent.